Pasek108/Pasek108/README.md

   - [CSSBattle](https://cssbattle.dev/player/artur_pas) - fun CSS challenges with goal to recreate target images with the least code length possible
   - [LeetCode](https://leetcode.com/ArturPas/) - coding and algorithmic problems used as a resource for technical interviews.
 Problems are short and focused on solution time and space complexity
   - [Codewars](https://www.codewars.com/users/Artur%20Pas) - gamified coding challenges.
 Problems can be long but solution has to just pass the tests and execute under the time limit
-  - [SPOJ](https://pl.spoj.com/users/artur_pas/) - online judge system with many programming problems.
+  - [SPOJ (PL)](https://pl.spoj.com/users/artur_pas/) - online judge system with many programming problems.
 Challanges are often described with stories, similar to school competitions

 </div>
 </details>